vtex-apps/io-documentation/docs/en/Recipes/development/filling-the-application-form-for-development.md

 ---
-title: Filling the application form for development
+title: Filling the Application form for development
-description: "Find now all guidelines regarding the VTEX IO application form to make it easier for you to start developing on the platform!"
+description: "Find now all guidelines regarding the VTEX IO Application form to make it easier for you to start developing on the platform!"
 date: "2020-04-28"
 tags: ["application", "form", "development", "naming", "versioning", "guidelines"]
 version: "0.x"
 git: "https://github.com/vtex-apps/io-documentation/blob/new-docs-and-fix/docs/en/Recipes/development/filling-the-application-form-for-development.md"
 ---

-# Filling the application form for development
+# Filling the Application form for development

 VTEX IO works as a **closed beta solution**, meaning that it's only open to a small group of developers.